satvik-vm/health_care_application/README.md

 # Introduction
-This is the official repo for team 6 with track 6 for health care application development course for team 2 of acadmeic year 2023 - 2024.
+* This is the official repo for team 6 with track 6 for health care application development course for team 2 of acadmeic year 2023 - 2024.
+* This branch deals with the implementation of kubernetes and distributed architecture for the project.

 ## Collaborators
 The following are the collaborators for this project: -